Methodology

 6.1 Weighting the main SCEYP

 Weighting was used to ensure that the final achieved samples were representative of early years and childcare providers in England.
-Survey weights were designed separately for the three provider types[15] to correct for unequal selection probabilities and non-response bias.
-Grossing weights were created in order to ensure that the weighted achieved samples gross up to the population of early years and childcare providers in England.
+Survey weights were designed separately for the three provider types.[1]
+These were applied to correct for unequal selection probabilities and non-response bias.
+Grossing weights were then created to ensure that the weighted achieved samples gross up to the population of early years and childcare providers in England.

 [1] (opens in a new tab) Survey weights were designed for the three overall provider types (group-based, school-based and childminders).
 In the official statistics report there are five provider types reported on separately.
 However, private and voluntary are sub-groups of the overall group-based provider type (and were sampled in the same way), and maintained nursery schools and school-based providers offering nursery provision are sub-groups of the overall school-based provider type (and were sampled in the same way).